whataboutpets/minimal-mistakes/_posts/rabbits/2018-05-30-how-to-litter-train-your-rabbit.md

 Place a litter box in a corner of the cage.
 If you have a running space add one or more boxes.
 Keep an eye one where your rabbit urinates and if it is in a place that does not contain a box, move an existing box to that location.

-You can also gently herd your rabbit back to a litter tray if you see the tail being lifted in a corner where there is no box.
+You can help establish the habit by gently herding your rabbit back to a litter tray if you see the tail being lifted in a corner where there is no box.

 > A **small amount of hay in the litter box** can help to attract your bunny and spend time there.
 Most rabbits like eating on their tray and some even sleep there.

-# Sticking To A Few Preferred Spots
+# Sticking to a Few Preferred Spots

 Typically most rabbits will choose a **limited number of preferred spots** for eliminating.
-So you basically you need to find where your rabbit enjoys to deposit their urine and most of its poops and put a litter box there.
+So you basically you need to find where your rabbit enjoys to deposit urine and most of its poops and put a litter box there.

 > Usually bunnies will pick corners so these are good starting locations for placing the litter boxes.

 Don't be surprised if your pet rabbit needs to have a couple of litter boxes.
 Reason for this is that rabbits may eat in one and pee in another.
-Some will even sleep in their litter tray.

 # Cages And Pens

 A cage is a good way to limit the amount of free space your bunny has when you start litter training.

+<img src="{{ site.url }}/assets/images/posts/rabbits/rabbit-cage.jpg" alt="rabbit cage" class="align-right">

 Just **make sure the cage is big enough** to contain your rabbit's food, water, and litter box while still allowing for space to move around and stretch.

-<img src="{{ site.url }}/assets/images/posts/rabbits/rabbit-cage.jpg" alt="rabbit cage" class="align-right">

 If your cage is rather small you can provide a bit of extra running space by using a pen.
 Make sure to also foresee a litter tray in the pen area.

-Corners of the cage or pen are a good place to start when choosing a litter tray location.
+**Corners of the cage or pen** are a good place to start when choosing a litter tray location.

-# Choosing The Litter Box And Get More Than One
+# One or More Litter Boxes

 When starting the training it is best to **provide a couple of litter boxes**.
 This will help your long-eared friend in finding its preferred location(s) for eliminating.